schibsted/middy-caching-headers/README.md

-# Schibsted Middy caching headers middleware
+# Middy caching headers middleware

 #### Caching headers middleware for the middy framework, the stylish Node.js middleware engine for AWS Lambda